toralf/tor-relays/README.md

 ./site-info.yaml --limit my_bridge
 ```

-To scrape metrics by your Prometheus server you've to defined its ip address in the secrets:
+To scrape metrics by a Prometheus server you've to defined its ip address in the secrets:

 ```yaml
 prometheus_server: "1.2.3.4"
 ```

+Its inbound requests will be routed to the localhost metrics port via DNAT.

 For Grafana dashboards take a look [here](https://github.com/toralf/torutils/tree/main/dashboards).